nodejs/examples/README.md

 ### Contributing New Examples

-If you'd like to contribute an example, we'd genuinely appreciate your help. , there's a few things we'll expect from any contribution of a new example:
+If you'd like to contribute an example, we'd genuinely appreciate your help.
+There's a few things we'll expect from any contribution of a new example:

-- Correct directory structure.
+- If the example is of a new category or project, the appropriate new directories should be created in addition to the necessary example directory.
 This means:
+  - If someone wanted to contribute an `express` example and there was no top level category that it fit within, creating a `servers` directory with an `express` subdirectory would be needed.
+  - If someone wanted to create `fastify` example after the `servers` directory had already been created, creating a `fastify` directory within the `servers` category would be needed.
 - Usable example code.
 This means:
   - Comprehensive comments.
   - Descriptive and readable variable names.